nbauersfeld/sma/README.md

 adaption to the well known K-means unsupervised clustering, e.g. described in (Arthur, 2007) or (Ng, A., 2012)

+regards different color spaces and its conversions (Berriel, 2014)

+- bgr; blue-green-red
+- rgb; red-green-blue
+- lab; luminance; a, b as color-opponent dimensions
+- (cixyz and cilab)

 re-implemented in _ZMeans.py module to make it evaluable, to describe, adaptable and portable for different target operating systems (for on site analysis) and for the characteristical images with 3 clusters needed as

 - 1st the black cluster as background